luizmugnaini/presheaf/README.md

 # Presheaf Library

+> WARNING: This library is currently in a very volatile state.
+Breaking changes will happen all the time
+> until I think the API is good enough.

 This is a C++ library that I use across my projects as an alternative to the STL.
 It's written in C++20 and its only dependence is a compiler supporting the language features.
 Compilers that are ensured to work are: Clang, GCC, MSVC.